mablake90/super-cliffords/README.md

 4. circuits.py and gates.py are files which include functions for super-stabilizer gates and functions that compute the entropy over time for these gates.
 They are needed for the OTOC.py and entropy.py files to work.

-All code is written in python, and the simulation of super-Clifford circuits is done using stim, a Clifford circuit simulator with python interface.
-This can be installed using the following command:

-`pip install stim`